My last website post for 2025! Starting in 2026 I am going to publish these news roundups monthly.

 ECOF 2025

 In September of 2025 there will be an Edgar Rice Burroughs Chain of Friendship (ECOF) event down in Willcox, AZ.
-This event is to celebrate the 150th birthday of Burroughs while also honoring him with a plaque in the town due to his stationing with there the 7th U.S. Calvary in the 1890s.
+This event is to celebrate the 150th birthday of Burroughs while also honoring him with a plaque in the town due to his stationing there with the 7th U.S. Cavalry in the 1890s.
 (Note: another ERB convention was held in Willcox back in 2019 and an event recap of that can be read at ERBZine #7059).

 Here is a flyer for the 2025 event: